Keller Chryst: Stanford

-Keller Chryst went 11-2 as a starter at Stanford.
-His 11-2 record, an .846 winning percentage is best in school history.
-Chryst also is second all-time in points per game (37.4) to Andrew Luck (42.5).
-His touchdown to interception ratio is third all-time behind only Luck and Joe Borchard.
-He also set a Stanford school record going six consecutive games without an offensive turnover.
-His 62 yard TD run against Rice in 2016 is the longest run for a touchdown by a Stanford QB.
+2014–2015 seasons

 After red-shirting his first year at Stanford in 2014, Chryst appeared in four games as a backup to Kevin Hogan.
-As the back up to Kevin Hogan, Chryst completed five of nine passes for 59 yards and a touchdown.
-That 2015 Stanford team beat Iowa in the Rose Bowl and finished third in the nation in the final polls.
+As Hogan's backup, Chryst completed five of nine passes for 59 yards and a touchdown.

-In 2016 Chryst took over for Ryan Burns who went 4-3 as the starter.
-Chryst won the final six games of the season when the offense averaged 42.5 points and 510 yards per game.
-After throwing for a touchdown in the first quarter of the Sun Bowl Chryst tore his ACL.
-He recovered in a remarkable 6 months to start the 2017 season opener vs Rice in Australia.
-In that game he threw for 253 yards and two touchdowns.

 2016 season

 Chryst made his debut as the starting quarterback on October 29, throwing for 104 yards and two touchdowns against Arizona.
 On November 12, Chryst threw three touchdowns and 258 yards in a 52–27 rout against Oregon.
 The next week, he threw two touchdowns and 198 yards as well as running for another score in a 45–31 win over California at the 119th annual Big Game.
 At the regular-season finale, Chryst threw for two touchdowns and 154 yards against Rice.
 He also ran for a 62-yard touchdown, the second longest rushing touchdown of the season for the Cardinal, behind a 90-yard touchdown by Christian McCaffrey against California.
 It is also the longest touchdown run by a quarterback in Stanford history.
 In his five starts in the regular season, Chryst went 5–0, throwing nine touchdowns and only one interception, including 774 passing yards.

 At the 2016 Sun Bowl, Chryst threw a touchdown and left in the second quarter with a knee injury in a 25–23 win over North Carolina.